drocheam/optrace/docs/source/usage/elements.rst

    >>> tma.efl
    12.749973...

-As the behavior can differ with the light wavelength, we can also provide a non-default wavelength in nanometers.
+A wavelength parameter can be provided for dispersive lenses.
-As the lens object itself has no knowledge of the geometry surrounding it, the prior medium it is undefined.
+As the lens object itself has no knowledge of the geometry surrounding it, the prior medium is undefined (the subsequent is however defined by :python:`Lens.n2`).
 By default, a constant refractive index of 1 is assumed, but can be overwritten with the parameter :python:`n0`.

 .. doctest::